Arkham/juliu.is/content/blog/performant-elm-keyed/index.md

 ![Performance before](./before.png)

-Let's break down the graph:
+Let's break down the graph (you can click on the image to see more details):

 - From the moment we click the button, we spend around 1000ms in scripting
 - Then follows 250ms of style recalculation